The cohomology of the free loop spaces of $SU(n+1)/T^n$: Background

 for some non-zero $q\in E$ the quotient of $a$ upon division with unique remainder by $l_p$.
 A Gr\"{o}bner basis basis $G$ in $E[x_1,\dots,x_n]$ is said to be \emph{reduced} if all polynomials in $G$ cannot be $E$-reduced by any other polynomial in $G$.

 \begin{theorem}[\cite{Kandri-Rody88}] A reduced Gr\"{o}bner basis $G$ over $\mathbb{Z}[x_1,\dots,x_n]$ for which all leading monomials have positive coefficients is unique. \end{theorem} $\square$

-In general, with coefficients in a Euclidean domain the uniqueness of a reduced Gr\"{o}bner bias multiplied by a unit will result in another reduced Gr\"{o}bner basis.
+In general, with coefficients in a Euclidean domain the uniqueness of a reduced Gr\"{o}bner bias holds up to multiplication by a units.
 However, in this paper we only consider Gr\"{o}bner basis of integer polynomials.
-The following theorem expands upon part (2) of the equivalent Gr\"{o}bner basis definitions.
+The following theorem expands upon part (2) of the equivalent Gr\"{o}bner basis definitions above.

 \begin{theorem}[\cite{Grobner1}] Let $G$ be a Gr\"{o}bner basis in $E[x_1,\dots,x_n]$.
 Then all elements in $E[x_1,\dots,x_n]$ E-reduce by elements of $G$ to a unique representative in

 \end{theorem} $\square$